szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 - **STABLE_FRAME_DELTA_THRESHOLD**: (float greater than 0) If the current frame delta value is less than STABLE_FRAME_DELTA_THRESHOLD for ACTION_DELAY frames, then the view in the camera is considered to have not changed, and it is safe to refresh the camera, or take an action.
-Generall no actions are taken while the camera view is changing.
+Generally no actions are taken while the camera view is changing.
 - **STABLE_FRAME_ACTION_THRESHOLD**: (float greater than 0) If the total
-  difference in the frame is less than STABLE_FRAME_ACTION_THRESHOLD, then dont take any action.
+  difference in the frame is less than STABLE_FRAME_ACTION_THRESHOLD, then don't take any action.
 That small difference is just considered to be noise.